Decorate a Christmas Tree Like the Pros

 TIP: Continue decorating with the lights on your tree as this will help you see the end result and give you a better idea of depth and placement.

 4.)
 ADD FILLERS: Add any fillers such as decorative stems, branch inserts, etc. For our tree, I added these silver glittered ball branches throughout the tree to fill out some of the space as well as add some extra sparkle to our tree.
-For a similar option, check out these Silver Glitter Berries on Amazon.

 The addition of these silver glittered stems took the place of the previously hacked red berries.